cbaggers/cepl/README.md

 The usual approach to using it is to start it at the beginning of your lisp session and leave it open for the duration of your work.
 You can then treat the window it creates as just another output for your graphics, analogous to how `*standard-output*` is treated for text.

 CEPL is in alpha.
-The API is closing in the what it needs to be but there are still many bugs.
+The API is closing in on what it needs to be but there are still many bugs.

 See the [cepl.examples repository](https://github.com/cbaggers/cepl.examples) for some examples of how CEPL can be used